mramirez92/cookie-stand-admin/cookie-stand-admin/README.md

 # Description
 This is a project is an introduction into Next.js by creatinga Cookie Stand Admin app using Next.js and style using Tailwind CSS.
+Lab: 38
+I refactored my Next.js functional components to make them more concise and optimized for better performance.
+A table was added with static data.

 # Setup